Metalwork

 Wavy edges crack:

-These types of rolling defects can occur in different cases, which may be caused by the deflection of the compressive load or obtaining thicker result when the middle portion of the rolling part is bent.
-When there is an imperfection in the roll gaps, variation occurs on the rolling sheets. if the thickness varies along that the volume and width are constant, this may result in the shortened centre than the edges.
-The edges portion might then be in compression and the centre portion is the tension.
+These types of rolling defects can occur in different cases, which may be caused by the deflection of the compressive load or obtaining a thicker result when the middle portion of the rolling part is bent.
+When there is an imperfection in the roll gaps, variation occurs on the rolling sheets. if the thickness varies along that the volume and width are constant, this may result in a shortened center than the edges.
+The edges portion might then be in compression and the center portion is the tension.

-Zipper crack in the centre of the strip:
+Zipper crack in the center of the strip:

-This rolling defect is a type of wavy crack which occurs when there is uneven stress distribution on the strip.
-It appears at the centerline of the strip in form of a zip, hence it is named zipper cracks.
+This rolling defect is a type of wavy crack that occurs when there is uneven stress distribution on the strip.
+It appears at the centerline of the strip in the form of a zip, hence it is named zipper cracks.

 Edge crack: